 Often a single coating alone cannot meet the mechanical property requirements of the tool, and multiple coatings may be applied.
 There are various forms of composite coatings, and the thicknesses of component coatings are getting thinner and thinner, even to the depth of nanometers.

 The following are some common coatings:

-TiN is a general-purpose PVD coating that increases tool hardness and has a higher oxidation temperature.
-A good machining results can be obtained for high-speed steel cutting tools or forming tools.
+TTiN is a general-purpose PVD coating that increases tool hardness and has a high oxidation temperature.
+Good machining results can be obtained for high-speed steel cutting tools or forming tools.

 - Diamond coating (Diamond):

 CVD diamond coatings provide optimum performance for non-ferrous metal machining tools and are suitable coatings for machining graphite, metal matrix composites (MMC), high silicon aluminum alloys, and many other highly abrasive materials.

 - Titanium Nitride Carbide coating (TiCN):